Shu00111/Shu00111.github.io/_pages/about.md

 I am Yiwei Shu, a Ph.D. student at the University of Chinese Academy of Sciences and the Technology and Engineering Center for Space Utilization, Chinese Academy of Sciences.

-My research focuses on autonomous robotic exploration, legged robots and field robotics, motion planning and online recovery, robot perception and SLAM, space and planetary robotics, and risk-aware planning and control.
+My research focuses on autonomous robotic systems operating in uncertain and unstructured environments.
+In particular, I am interested in field and legged robotics, autonomous exploration, motion planning and online recovery, robot perception and SLAM, and space and planetary robotics.

-My current project develops Unitree Go2 autonomous exploration using LiDAR, depth cameras, and grid-based mapping for lunar-analogue environments.
-I am interested in overseas visiting Ph.D. opportunities and research collaboration with robotics groups working on field, legged, and planetary autonomy.
+I am currently developing autonomous exploration systems for the Unitree Go2 quadruped robot using LiDAR, depth cameras, and grid-based world models.
+I am also working on reactive manipulation, risk-aware planning, and autonomous control for aerospace robotic systems.

 Email: [shuyiwei24@mails.ucas.ac.cn](mailto:shuyiwei24@mails.ucas.ac.cn).
 GitHub: [Shu00111](https://github.com/Shu00111).